philippe-guerit/claude-desktop-memory-bank/memory_bank_server/prompt_templates/default_custom_instruction.md

 ## SPECIAL CASES

 ### Code Changes
-When code is modified or reviewed:
+When code is modified or reviewed, EXECUTE:
-- Capture key design patterns in `system_patterns`
+- CALL update-context WITH system_patterns to capture key design patterns
-- Document dependencies in `tech_context`
+- CALL update-context WITH tech_context to document dependencies
-- Update status in `progress`
+- CALL update-context WITH progress to update status

 ### Project Pivots
-When significant direction changes occur:
+When significant direction changes occur, EXECUTE:
-- Update ALL context types to reflect new direction
+- CALL bulk-update-context to update ALL context types to reflect new direction
 - Preserve history with clear timestamps
 - Note reason for changes

 ### Technical Debates
-When alternatives are discussed:
+When alternatives are discussed, EXECUTE:
-- Capture all options considered in `system_patterns`
+- CALL update-context WITH system_patterns to capture all options considered
 - Document final decision and rationale
 - Note constraints that influenced decision